rohitkatakam/distilled-coral-bleaching/docs/colab_setup.md

 - **Performance**: KD closes 60-80% of the teacher-student gap
 - **Efficiency**: Same model size as baseline, but better accuracy
 - **Calibration**: KD student produces better-calibrated probabilities (matches teacher confidence)

+**Note on Strategic Sampling (Option B)**: If you trained all 4 configurations, performance may vary across hyperparameter choices.
+The strategic sampling approach provides:
+- Multiple evidence points for Phase 4 paper results
+- Data for Phase 5 ablation analysis (temperature sensitivity, alpha sensitivity curves)
+- Identification of optimal hyperparameters for this specific dataset

+Actual results will be analyzed locally using `scripts/evaluate.py` and `scripts/analyze_ablations.py`.

 ### KD Training Times (on T4 GPU)